I 💜 Wasting Ink

 I’m Peter Orosz, a fool on the internet who goes on long walks.
-You probably know me as the guy who walked nine thousand kilometers around Japan.
+You may know me as the guy who walked nine thousand kilometers around Japan.
 I’m the same guy who wrote The Wilds of Shikoku, a short book about another, much shorter walk, also in Japan.
 You can read more about me here.

 From March to June 2025, I’m an artist in residence at Tenjinyama Art Studio in Sapporo, Japan, where I’m writing Data Reduction 9K, a blog about figuring out whether my 9,000-kilometer walk around Japan was interesting enough for a book.
 Sign up here to get an email when I write a new post: